eigerco/zcash-android-demo-app/README.md

 - The device needs to have [sapling-spend.params](https://download.z.cash/downloads/sapling-spend.params) and [sapling-output.params](https://download.z.cash/downloads/sapling-output.params) stored under `z.cash.demoapp/files`.
 - If you prefer to have the params files somewhere else, you may easily change that in the code.
 - Most steps are notified as successful or failing by toast notifications, and when needed (for example, to copy a hash from the emulator) logs too.
-- The app does not have async notifications, so to see changes in the database you will need to restart the application.

 Some pieces were taken from the [already existing SDK by the ECC](https://github.com/zcash/zcash-android-wallet-sdk), especially the protobuf for using lightwalletd.